 I’ve moved around a LOT throughout my 20s and even early 30s (actually since I was a kid).
 I had to start over and learn how to make friends in a new city each time.
 Each city has its vibe and personality.
-In some places, it’s easy to go out and chat it up with strangers; others prove to be much more difficult.
+In some places, it’s easy to go out and chat with strangers; others prove to be much more difficult.

 As you get older, you notice that many people have settled into their “permanent lives.”
 They are where they will stay forever, and they are busy dealing with their families and are much more focused on creating a core group of friends that mimic their own lives.
 It becomes harder to figure out how to make friends in a new city and meet new people in those instances.
-You are shunned for being either single or only being there temporarily.
+You are shunned for being either single or only be there temporarily.

 First, Get Comfortable Being With Yourself

-Remember, you are better off being alone than being with people who don’t make you feel welcome or who are not interested in forming a real relationship with you.
+Remember, you are better off being alone than being with people who don’t make you feel welcome or are not interested in forming a real relationship with you.
 I’m not just alluding to romantic relationships.
 Bad friendships can also take a toll on your self-esteem and drain your energy.

-Instead, first, acclimate to your new city and get familiar with your new surroundings.
+Instead, acclimate to your new city and get familiar with your new surroundings.
 Get used to wandering around by yourself.
 Step out of your comfort zone and go out by yourself.
-Moving to a new city and being by yourself is an opportunity, and you should take it to get comfortable with yourself and get reacquainted with things that YOU love to do.
+Moving to a new city and being by yourself is an opportunity, and you should take it to get comfortable with yourself and get reacquainted with things YOU love to do.

 Get to Know People Through Work